eleftrik/laradhoc/README.md

 - see `CHANGELOG.md`
 - update your `./.env` file according to `./.env.example` (new variables may have been introduced)
+- if you have overridden `docker-compose.yml` using `docker-compose.override.yml`, see
+  `docker-compose.yml` to check if something has added, changed or deleted, compared to the previous version of `docker-compose.yml` you were using before updating
 - launch `.docker/scripts/start --build`

 ## Scripts